 Star Citizen is still in the alpha phase.
-Update 3.9 can be played relatively well, but beware of many bugs this time.
+Update 3.11 plays well, but still has lots of bugs.
 Our guide to performance in Star Citizen shows how you can squeeze out some more FPS, if necessary.

 Short guide: How do I get rich quickly with mining?

 - With the new resource Quantainium you can – if you are lucky – earn quite a lot of money quite quickly, if you know how to do it.
 Overall, you’ll need a solid strategy to get rich from mining constantly.
 We tell you how it works.